 It is important that volunteer applicants understand that being a one-on-one counselor at Camp Acorn is a job that comes with responsibilities.
 All volunteers are required to review the volunteer guidelines on this page and complete and submit the application form below.
 By submitting the form you are acknowledging that you have reviewed the volunteer guidelines.
 Please contact us if you have any questions pertaining to the guidelines or the volunteering experience at Camp Acorn.

 All our programs take place at: 165 West Crescent Avenue, Allendale NJ 07401.
-(Except Trip Days – see calendar).
+(Except Trip Days which are signed up in advance only – see calendar).
 We are currently seeking one-on-one counselors to work with campers at all of our programs.
 We also have volunteer opportunities outside of our programs, at fundraisers, and behind the scenes.
 Contact us for more details!

 Fall/Winter/Spring 2017-2018 programs: